 Monolithic software architecture

 Monolithic architecture is a software development method used to create a single-tiered application where the user interface and data access code are combined into a single program on a single platform.
 A monolithic software application is a single executable that can perform every task needed to deliver a specific function.

-Service-oriented Architecture (SOA)
+Service-oriented architecture (SOA)

 Over time, the benefits associated with microservices have become more important to software developers as the community moves towards new ways of conducting development, including continuous delivery and DevOps.
 Key benefits of microservices architectures include enhanced scalability, availability, modularity and maintainability of the application.

-With microservice-based applications, individual components of the application can be scaled as necessary without the need to scale all of the components together (as in monolithic applications).
+With microservices-based applications, individual components of the application can be scaled as necessary without the need to scale all of the components together (as in monolithic applications).
 When scaling a monolithic application, developers have no choice but to deploy multiple instances of the entire application with no regard for which parts of the application are generating the excess demand.
-Developers that use microservices architecture can scale demand for individual services on an as-needed basis, which significantly reduces the overall resource cost associated with increased user-ship.
+Developers that use microservices architecture can scale demand for individual services on an as-needed basis, significantly reducing the overall resource cost associated with increased user-ship.